FayeAlephNil/UpToDate/README.md

 # UpToDate
-A version checker for modded mc
+A version checker for Modded MC